 Another main road called “Due Mari” is currently under construction.
 The big project expects to connect the city of Grosseto on the Tyrrhenian Sea and the city of Fano on the Adriatic Sea passing from Siena, Arezzo, Valtiberina, and Metauro Valley.
 At the moment the itinerary has both routes with dual and single carriageways.

 Among the state highways, the State Road of Abetone and Brenner begins in Pisa.
 It connects Tuscany to the Brenner Pass at the Austrian Border, passing through Lucca, the Abetone Pass, the regions of Emilia-Romagna, Lombardy, Veneto, and Trentino-Alto Adige.

 Historical roads of Tuscany

 Among the most famous roads of Tuscany, we must include some historical routes.
-For example the Via Aurelia, the Via Cassia and the Via Clodia, which were built at the time of Romans.
-Today they represent only secondary rural roads but in the past the were the most important ways of the empire.
+For example the Via Aurelia, the Via Cassia, and the Via Clodia, which were built at the time of Romans.
+Today they represent only secondary rural roads but in the past, they were the most important ways of the empire.
 Today are still used to travel between the Tuscany villages.

 Another historical road network is with no doubt the Vie Cava.
 These narrow paths similar to trenches, were excavated deeply in the tuff.
-At the time of Etruscans they connected the necropolis of Pitigliano, Sorano and Sovana in southern Tuscany.
+At the time of the Etruscans, they connected the necropolis of Pitigliano, Sorano, and Sovana in southern Tuscany.
 It is not possible to use them with the car, but we highly recommend you to visit them.

-Moreover, the Via Francigena, famous for trading and pilgrimage, crosses the Tuscan territory and today partly correspond with the Via Cassia.
+Moreover, the Via Francigena, famous for trading and pilgrimage, crosses the Tuscan territory and today partly corresponds with the Via Cassia.

 Main Roads passing through Tuscany